mozilla/remote-settings/docs/adr/adr_005_database_objects.md

 - **Cost of implementation**: Medium.
 This requires some Terraform knowledge that may go beyond our team's, and we may have to rely on the SRE team to set it up correctly.
 - **Cost of operation**: Medium-Low.
 We would have one more database to monitor.
 And although they don't have often, we would have to run schema migrations manually on the reader replica (could consider `pglogical` or tools like `Sqitch` to sync migrations with replication in mind)
 - **Future-resilience**: Medium-High.
 We control the amount of data that are exposed to readers using queries.

+### Option 4 - Full replicas for readers

+We create a full replica for our readers.
+This is mostly built-in functionality in GCP CloudSQL, so we'd just need to enable the replica and update the reader's connection string.

+This would also allow us to down-size our writer instances (probably 2-3x) to keep our costs at the same or lower levels.

+These replicas would not have exactly the data they need as in option 3.
+But we don't have much data to optimize.

+- **Complexity**: Low.
+- **Cost of implementation**: Low.
+Small changes in terraform and helm.
+- **Cost of operation**: Low.
+Costs should not increase and may decrease slightly since we can downscale the main instance.
+- **Future-resilience**: Medium-High.
+We can independetly scale the reader replicas.
+Our workload is 99% read and 1% write, so the ability to scale the readers specifically is nice.
+We could also implement autoscaling in the future (if needed) with some alert listeners that would change cloud state.